spiderwebrobot/git-started/README.md

 ### Add and commit feature-branch changes

-1. Make changes to the feature-branch
-2. Open a terminal
+1. Open a terminal
-3. Make sure the correct feature-branch is checked out
+2. Make sure the correct feature-branch is checked out
    ```sh
    git branch
    ```
-4. Review the files that were changed/added/removed
+3. Review the files that were changed/added/removed
    ```sh
    git status -su
    ```
-5. Add and commit the feature-branch changes
+4. Add and commit the feature-branch changes
    ```sh
    git add . && git commit
    ```